tylerhou/site-old/content/posts/ad-marrucinum-asinum.md

 ---
-title: "Ad Marrucinum Asinum"
-subtitle: I translated this poem roughly a year ago and submitted it for publication.
-It never made it into any magazines, however -- I received multiple emails saying that it was "too good to print."
+title: AD MARRUCINUM ASINUM
+subtitle: "A translation of Catullus 12.<br/>

-  With thanks to my instructor Todd Hearon for his edits and suggestions.
+  With thanks to my instructor Todd Hearon for his edits and suggestions."
 date: 2018-04-15T16:41:33-07:00
+code: false
+math: false
 draft: false
+unlisted: false
 ---

-Catullus 12
-AD MARRUCINUM ASINUM

 Marrucinus, you used your hand
 For joke and wine not well;